dmitrysamodurov/Aspose.Email-Documentation/cpp/getting-started/features-overview/_index.md

 type: docs
 weight: 30
 url: /cpp/features-overview/
+description: Email C++ library is divided into several separate components, each with particular features.
+Here is a list of the features for each of the main packages.
 ---

 Apose.Email for C++ is divided into several separate components, each with particular features.
 Here is a list of the features for each of the main packages.